It’s Take Two of his book tag! This time I’ve been nominated by the lovely Emily over at A Literary Life.

 If something does exist out there beyond the knowable universe, it, at the very least, is not anything that man currently believes in.
 I think it would be something so huge as a concept that our human minds wouldn’t be able to comprehend it.
 And I think that’s why I’m so interested in how energy and math connect, how stars and planets and astrology can tell us things.
 There’s something to it – but what?

 At this point in my life, I’m 100% sure that the gods of current religions do not exist and are simply man-made stories that have stood the test of time because human nature’s default position is a tribe mentality that does not allow for thinking too much for yourself.
+Also, thinking we’re here for no mythical reason and nothing happens after we die is really too much for most humans to handle.
+So they turn to magical thinking and promises.

 When I first broke free of religion, I was pretty angry about it.
 I went hard against my upbringing and offended a lot of family members in the process.
 I was young and emotional and ready to fight.
 Now, a near decade later, I’m much more chill about being an atheist.
 It’s not something I advertise.
 I rarely talk about it unless I’m asked.
 I no longer feel compelled to be on the defensive.
 I just live my life and let others do the same.